 “Children are resilient,” says Mabin.
 “Sometimes when they have to learn to adapt to a situation, that’s a good thing.”
 There were some lessons for the teachers as well, and otherwise some confirmation of the environment that has been created at Hudson.
 “If there’s a burst out of a room and they’re noisy,” says Mabin, “that’s often because they’ve been kept under wraps.
 They should be the same out of the classroom as in it.”

 Friendship in Action has proved to be an excellent fit, and Bastien intends to bring the program, through Mabin, to other grade levels.

 Students are assessed in the typical metrics that we associate with private school admissions.
-All families are required to visit the school, and students from JK to Grade 9 are asked to spend a day at the school, attending classes as they would once enrolled and completing an assessment that focuses on math and language skills.
-For students applying for the upper school (Grade 9-12) students are also asked to come in for an interview with the principal.
-The deadline for complete applications is March 1 for enrollment within the upcoming academic year.
-That being said, Hudson works with a continuous enrollment system with applications being accepted at any time during the year.
-Key intake years - Kindergarten, Grade 7 and Grade 9 - are advised to submit their applications as early as possible to ensure that a space will be available for them.
+All families are required to visit the school, and students from JK to Grade 8 are asked to spend a day there, attending classes as they would once enroled and completing an assessment that focuses on math and language skills.
+For students applying for the upper school (Grade 9 to 12), students are also asked to come in for an interview with the principal.
+The deadline for complete applications is March 1 for enrolment within the upcoming academic year.
+That being said, Hudson works with rolling admissions with applications being accepted at any time during the year.
+Applicants for key intake years—Kindergarten, Grade 7, and Grade 9—are advised to submit their applications as early as possible to ensure that a space will be available for them.